-5. The terms and conditions for all staff employed by the Inn are set out in the Staff current employment legislation and practice, changes in the organisation of the
+5. The terms and conditions for all staff employed by the Inn are set out in the Staff Handbook, which may be amended by the Management Committee to reflect current employment legislation and practice, changes in the organisation of the Inn or for other good reason.